turkoid/Injector/README.md

 If the injector works, then adjust the delays.
 The most effective one is `delay`

-If the injector doesn't work, sometimes it helps to adjust the order of the injection, if using more than one dll.
+If the injector doesn't work, sometimes it helps to adjust the order of the injection, if using more than one DLL.

 Unfortunately, if the injection still fails, but works with other injection utilities, then open an issue and I'll try and take a look at it.